 Custom Closets Suit Your Specific Needs

-Mirrors Help Make Small Spaces Bigger
+Mirrors Help Small Spaces Seem Bigger

 Minimalist Walk-in Closet

-After paring her belongings down to the bare essentials, Nina, the Norwegian blogger behind the interior design site, Stylizimo made over her walk-in closet.
+After paring her belongings down to the bare essentials, Nina, the Norwegian blogger behind the interior design site Stylizimo made over her walk-in closet.
 The result is a space that feels fresh, airy, and thoroughly organized.